Epidemic threshold and localization of the SIS model on directed complex networks: Introduction

 A central problem in the study of epidemic spreading is to understand how the network structure influences the epidemic threshold $\lambda_{\rm c}$ \cite{Chakrabarti2008,Chatterjee2009,Castellano2010,Ferreira2012,Goltsev2012,Li2013,VanMieghem2013,Kwon2013}, which separates the absorbing phase ($\lambda \leq \lambda_{\rm c}$) from the endemic phase ($\lambda > \lambda_{\rm c}$).
 The quenched mean-field (QMF) theory \cite{Ferreira2012,Mata2013,PastorSatorras2015} provides an effective approximation for the SIS model by neglecting dynamical correlations between neighboring nodes \cite{Mata2013}, leading to a set of coupled dynamical equations for the single-node infection probabilities.
 Within this framework, the epidemic threshold for a network of size $N$ is given by \cite{Ferreira2012,VanMieghem2013}

 where $\Lambda_1(N) > 0$ denotes the leading eigenvalue (spectral radius) of the network adjacency matrix \cite{Newman2010}.
 Beyond its role in QMF theory, Eq. (\ref{hge}) provides a rigorous lower bound for the exact epidemic threshold on any given network \cite{VanMieghem2013}.
+The QMF approximation can be improved by incorporating pairwise dynamical correlations, leading to the so-called pair quenched mean-field theory \cite{Mata2013}, which yields more accurate predictions for the epidemic threshold compared to the individual-based QMF theory.

 The spectral properties of the adjacency matrix thus play a fundamental role in the dynamics of the SIS model.
 For undirected networks, the epidemic threshold follows from well-established analytic results for the leading eigenvalue $\Lambda_1(N)$ \cite{Krivelevich2003,Chung2003}.
 In such networks, the expected value of $\Lambda_1(N)$ typically scales with the maximum degree.
 Consequently, for degree distributions with unbounded support, the epidemic threshold vanishes in the limit $N \rightarrow \infty$ \cite{Castellano2010,Ferreira2012}.
 This prediction of the QMF theory is fully consistent with rigorous results for the SIS model \cite{Chatterjee2009}, which prove the absence of an absorbing phase for any nonzero infection rate in undirected networks.